On This Page

 Are there restrictions on Health Professional Corporations?

-- only registered nurses can be shareholders in the corporation
+- only nurses registered with CNO can be shareholders in the corporation

 - the corporation’s officers and directors must be shareholders

 - the last name of one or more shareholder(s), as listed on the CNO public Register, called Find a Nurse.
 You can include first names or initials if you want

 - the words “Nursing” and “Professional Corporation” or “Société Professionnelle”

 - the name of the corporation cannot be a numbered company.
 For example, 1234567 Ontario Inc. For example, the final name could be Jones, Smith & Partners Nursing Professional Corporation